 This course is restricted to Specialists in the Sociology program.
 The prerequisite is SOC203Y, or both SOC201H and SOC203H.
-Non-specialists or students without the prerequisite may be removed from the class list at any time without notice.
+Students without the prerequisite may be removed from the class list at any time without notice.

 READINGS

 The course pack for SOC376H is available from the U of T Bookstore (214 College Street)